 How Can You Reduce the Chances of Choking?

 Supervision is the first, and most crucial, way that you can reduce choking incidents.
-Keep any of the items listed above out of reach of small children, and take great care with the food hazards identified by the HSE.
+Keep any of the items listed above out of reach of small children, and take great care with the food hazards.

 #2.
 Think About Size